aaditidekhane/Multilingual-Speech-Recognition-using-Few-Shot-Learning-and-Self-Supervised-Learning/README.md

 4.Running the Model

-5. the audio data to generate Mel spectrograms.
+5.The audio data to generate Mel spectrograms.

 6.Train the Self-Supervised Learning model.